 Welcome to the Website of Stockton Parish Council.

 Stockton is a parish of approximately 1,400 people occupying about 550 properties.
-It is the new Parliamentary constituency of Kenilworth and Southam, and you can find out more about the new boundaries by clicking above.
+It is in the Parliamentary constituency of Kenilworth and Southam, and you can find out more about the boundaries by clicking above.

-Following the recent Boundary Commission Review, Stockton will now be combined with Southam and Napton for the purposes of the Warwickshire County Council elections on 7 May.
+Stockton is combined with Southam and Napton for the purposes of the Warwickshire County Council representation.

 It is a very old village in the lime quarrying area of Warwickshire which is famous for the prehistoric Ichthyosaurus that was discovered in 1898, and now has pride of place in The South Kensington Natural History Museum.

 Stockton has many other features that are representative of local history including St Michael's Church, that dates back to the early 1500s, and the local canal network (The Warwick to Napton Canal was opened around 1800).
 Stockton also boasts the more recent Warwickshire Wildlife Trust's Reserve at Stockton Cutting, which is a butterfly conservation area.
 A series of walks known as The Blue Lias Rings are a very popular way of experiencing the village of Stockton and its surrounding countryside.

 In terms of amenities, the village also has a first rate school catering for pre-school, infant and junior age groups, a vibrant football and cricket club, a thriving pub, a club, a village hall that hosts a whole range of activities and groups, plus a very busy Post Office.
 We also have an excellent bus service linking us to Rugby and Leamington Spa.